-Individuals may choose to submit their names, email addresses, postal addresses, or telephone numbers in order to receive Library services, such as registering for an access pass, ordering materials, receiving personal responses to questions, or being added to specific mailing lists.
+Individuals may choose to submit their names, email addresses, postal addresses, or telephone numbers in order to receive Library services, such as registering for an Access Pass (Library card), ordering materials, receiving personal responses to questions, or being added to specific email newsletters.
 The Library does not sell, rent, or otherwise distribute information to outside companies or organizations unless legally required to do so.
 For example, Library records may be subject to disclosure to law enforcement officials under provisions of the USA PATRIOT Act, and librarians may (under some circumstances) be forbidden from disclosing that certain records have been requested or obtained.

 Cookies are small text files placed on user computers by a website to enable customization of individual visits.
 Some Library electronic services, such as the Library Catalog and remote databases, place temporary cookies for current sessions.
 These cookies do not capture personal information or compromise visitor privacy and are deleted when sessions are ended.
 Visitors can refuse the cookie by using instructions provided in browsers, which may result in an inability to access some Library services from computers outside the Library.